Fanteria/todotxt-tui/README.md

 This example creates a layout with a horizontal split, where the list takes up 50% of the width, and the preview occupies the remaining space.
 On the right side, there's a vertical split with the list of completed tasks, contexts, and projects.

-Feel free to adjust these settings to create a ToDo TUI interface that suits your workflow and preferences.
+Feel free to adjust these settings to create a Todo.txt TUI interface that suits your workflow and preferences.

 <details>
   <summary>Example config file</summary>